adorablemelon/WeatherForecast/README.md

 - **Alamofire**
 > To handle RESTful API
 - **AlamofireImage**
-> To simplifier image download
+> To simplify image download

 ## Checklist
-- Programming language: Swift is required, Objective-C is optional.
+- Programming language: Swift is required, Objective-C is optional. ✅

-> ✅
-- Design app's architecture (MVC or MVP, MVVM).
+- Design app's architecture (MVC or MVP, MVVM). ✅
-> ✅
-- UI should be looks like in attachment.
+- UI should be looks like in attachment. ✅
-> ✅
-- Write UnitTests (nice to have).
+- Write UnitTests (nice to have). ✅
-> ✅
 > Although I haven't covered all of the possibilities, I just tested for a certain testcases
-- Exception handling (optional).
+- Exception handling (optional). ✅
-> ✅
 > I think I covered most of them but there is always a potential bug
-- Readme file included.
+- Readme file included. ✅
-> ✅